moussaka-crypto/Bank/README.md

-### A demo for a Banking System I had as a uni project
+### A demo for a Banking System I wrote as a uni project in my Object-Oriented Programming Course